 04 September 2017 - 29 June 2018

 The graduate exhibtion takes place in mid June and the graduation ceremony takes place in mid July.

 If the dates you wish to attend Delamar Academy are not yet on our website please call us for expected course dates.

 How To Apply

-- If English is not your first language, you must have a good standard of spoken English (equivalent to IELTS 6).
+In addition, if English is not your first language you must have a good standard of spoken English (equivalent to IELTS 6.5).

 Check out the dates of the next course in the course dates section located in the left sidebar.

-Then, please call our Enrolment Advisor on 0208 579 9511 or email email@example.com, to discuss your course needs, or to arrange an informal interview.
+Please call our Enrolment Advisor on 0208 579 9511 or email firstname.lastname@example.org, to discuss your course needs, or to talk about the qualifications for entry.